Sivapriya083/ros2_jazzy_lidar_object_detector/README.md

 ## Simulation Notes

-* Ensure LIDAR plugin is enabled in the Gazebo TortoiseBot URDF.
+* Ensure the LIDAR plugin is enabled in the Gazebo TortoiseBot URDF.
-* Make sure the simulation publishes the `/scan` topic.
+* Confirm that the `/scan` topic is publishing.
-* Adjust the filtering method (median, minimum, moving average) in the node as needed.
+* Filtering method (median, minimum, moving average) can be adjusted in the node code.

 ---